b00tc4mp/neoland-bootcamp-202201/staff/maria-navarrete/web/demo-app/README.md

 DONE implement profile view (allows user data to be updated)

-TODO implement unregister functionality (accessible from profile view with a button, has it's own unregister view, requires the password to procced, and redirects to landing)
+DONE implement unregister functionality (accessible from profile view with a button, has it's own unregister view, requires the password to procced, and redirects to landing)

 DONE implement update password view (from profile view)

-TODO reduce name and surname into just name (and all its functionalities)
+DONE reduce name and surname into just name (and all its functionalities)

-TODO add open/close eye in password inputs
+DONE add open/close eye in password inputs

-TODO add password security level below password inputs
+TODO add password security level below password inputs (password strength feedback)

+TODO add capslock detector

-TODO improve password security (do not allow "password", "12345678", ... min length)
+DONE improve password security (do not allow "password", "12345678", ... min length)

+DONE re-organise project into separarate files